wyrtwala/wyrtwala/README.md

-- 👋 Hi, I’m @wyrtwala
+- Hi, I’m @wyrtwala
-- 👀 I’m interested in ...
+- I’m interested in:
     Cyber Warfare,
     Cryptography,
-    Eventually being completely mouseless
+    AST's and everything parsing
-- 🌱 I’m currently learning ...
+- I’m currently learning:
     Rust
+    Bash
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on:
      convince me ...
-- 📫 How to reach me ...
+- How to reach me ...
       joseph.fruin@protonmail.com
 <!---
 wyrtwala/wyrtwala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.